 All implementations of the deployment API must support WS-Notification (WS-N), as specified in the document.
 The implementations are free to implement alternate mechanisms; that is beyond the scope of this document.
 What is covered, however, is a means of listing all notification mechanisms supported by an implementation.
-Every server instance is required to enumerate all supported mechanisms in a list included in its static server information property this can be used by callers to choose which mechanism is appropriate.
+Every server instance is required to enumerate all supported mechanisms in a list included in its static server information property.

-7.1 Notification Policy
+8.1 Notification Policy

-- Implementations MUST support WS-Notification. - Implementations MAY support alternate notification mechanisms. - Implementations MUST list all supported notification mechanisms in the staticInfo information. - Implementations MUST support the topics defined below, on the relevant EPR types. - Implementations MAY also support Terminate notification events of WS-ResourceLifetime, which are raised after an EPR is destroyed. - There will be one notification for system lifecycle events. - There will be one notification for the portal EPRs, which is raised when a system is created. - There is no guarantee of fault tolerant subscriptions.
+- Implementations MUST support WS-Notification. - Implementations MAY support alternate notification mechanisms.

+- Implementations MUST list all supported notification mechanisms in the staticInfo information. - Implementations MUST support the topics defined below, on the relevant EPR types. - Implementations MAY also support Terminate notification events of WS-ResourceLifetime, which are raised after an EPR is destroyed. - There will be one notification for system lifecycle events. - There will be one notification for the portal EPRs, which is raised when a system is created. - There is no guarantee of fault tolerant subscriptions.
 Implementations MAY include WS-Policy metadata that informs callers how to renew subscriptions in the event of system failure.

-7.2 WS-Notification Support
+8.2 WS-Notification Support

 As stated above, implementations MUST support WS-Notification; this does not prevent them also implementing supplementary mechanisms.
+There are specific topic spaces [WS-Topics] defined:

-- Portal EPRs support a WS-TopicSpace that contains one topic: system addition events. - System EPRs support a WS-TopicSpace that contains one topic: lifecycle events
+- Portal EPRs must support a WS-TopicSpace that contains one topic: system creation events.
+This notifies callers that a new system has been created. - System EPRs must support a WS-TopicSpace that contains one topic: lifecycle events.
+This notifies callers of changes in a system's lifecycle state.

-7.3 Fault-Tolerant Notification
+8.3 Fault-Tolerant Notification